mocobeta/janome/docs/en/index.rst

 Create janome.tokenizer.Tokenizer object and call tokenize() method with the sentences you want to analyze.

 The return value is a list of Token objects.
 Token includes morphological information such as surface form, part-of-speech.
-See dir() or `source codes <https://github.com/mocobeta/janome/blob/master/janome/tokenizer.py>`_ for more details.
+See `reference <http://mocobeta.github.io/janome/api/janome.html#janome.tokenizer.Token>`_ for more details.

 ::